jurgelenas/responsiveMenu/README.md

 * Simple and easy to use
 * Unlimited levels of submenus
 * Variety of configuration options
-* Works in all major desktop and mobile browsers
+* Works on all major desktop and mobile browsers
 * Weighs only 1098 bytes minified and Gzip'ed
 * Well tested (TDD)
 * Free to use under the MIT license